-The Family Studies Undergraduate Council is a student organization at UConn for any students majoring, minoring or interested in the HDFS field of study at the Storrs or any regional campus.
+The Family Sciences Undergraduate Council is a student organization at UConn for any students majoring, minoring or interested in the HDFS field of study at the Storrs or any regional campus.
 Our goal as an organization is to create a sense of community within the field of HDFS by providing students with opportunities to attend events related to their major, network with fellow students and learn more about their major as a whole.

 Please click through the menus below to learn how to become involved!

 My name is Laura Nardelli and I am the President of the Family Sciences Undergraduate Council here at UConn!
 I am a junior majoring in Human Development and Family Sciences and minoring in Sociology.
 After completing my undergrad degree I plan on continuing my education to become a School Counselor or a Social Worker.
 Here at UConn, I'm also involved in a sorority and a women's health and fitness organization.
 I'm grateful to be a member of FSUC because I have made so many friends with similar interests and passions to my own.
 I am proud to call myself a member of FSUC and I can't wait to see what the future holds for us!

 Abby Stepka: Vice President

 My name is Abby Stepka and I am the Vice President of the Family Sciences Undergraduate Council.
 I am a junior here at UConn and my major is HDFS.
 In the future, I want to use my HDFS degree to go onto graduate school and eventually become a school counselor at a high school.
 In my free time I enjoy reading, hiking, spending time with my friends and family, and going to the beach!
 I love this club because it has brought me friendships that I probably would not have made otherwise.
 I’m looking forward to see what this club becomes as it continues to grow!